cefriel/mapping-template/README.md

   -ts, --ts-address <arg>         Triples store address.
   -v, --verbose                   Debug information are logged.
 ```
-Only one between `-xml`, `-csv`, `-json` and `-rdf` option can be used at once, the `$reader` is initialised accordingly.
+A `$reader` is initialized based on the specified `-if` option.
 Additional `Reader`s should be defined in the template using the available functions.

-If `-ts` and `-r` options are set a remote repository is used for queries and the `-rdf` option is ignored, if they are not set `-rdf` option is mandatory.
+If `-ts` and `-r` options are set a remote repository is used for queries and the `-if rdf`  option is ignored.
+If they are not set the `-if rdf` option is mandatory.
 Assumptions to use a remote repository are: the triples store is up and running, and triples are already in there.

 #### Tips ####
 - If it is feasible for the specific case, splitting templates into multiple files and then combining them improves performances.